Flomax and Cataract Surgery

 This drug can have an unintended effect on the iris muscles during cataract surgery that can, in turn, make surgery very difficult.
 The iris ideally stays dilated and still during surgery in order to safely see inside the eye.
-This is usually no problem with the ordinary drops given just before surgery.
-But this isn’t the case for Flomax users.
-The problem is called ‘Floppy Iris Syndrome”.
-During ‘FIoppy Iris Syndrome’, the iris muscle is excessively flaccid and progressively constricts during cataract surgery.
+This is usually no problem with the ordinary drops given just before surgery, but this isn’t the case for Flomax users.
+The problem is called floppy iris syndrome.
+During floppy iris syndrome, the iris muscle is excessively flaccid and progressively constricts during cataract surgery.
 The view to the cataract then becomes obstructed.
 Other alpha-1 blockers including Cardura® (doxazosin), Uroxatral® (alfuzosin), and Hytrin® (terazosin) are also associated with this syndrome, although usually in a less severe form.

 The good news is that we now have several techniques and tools to help us effectively manage this syndrome during cataract surgery.
-The most successful one is the Malyugin Ring®.
-The Malyugin Ring is a tool that we have found to be particularly useful for patients on BPH medications, as it helps to both dilate and stabilize the iris during cataract surgery and it is a very safe and easy instrument to employ.
+Not all cases are obvious in the beginning of the case.
+Fortunately, we have many tools to make the surgery easier.
+Most commonly, we use a medication called phenyl-lido during surgery.
+It’s safe and helps almost instantly.
+Another tool is the Malyugin Ring®.
+The Malyugin Ring is a tool that we have found to be particularly useful for patients on BPH medications, as it helps to both dilate and stabilize the iris during cataract surgery, and it is a very safe and easy instrument to employ.
 It is removed after the cataract surgery.
-There are other techniques and we keep a good supply of them ready to use in a moment’s notice so that our patients never have to suffer through the problem.
+There are other techniques, and we keep a good supply of them ready to use in a moment’s notice so that our patients never have to suffer through the problem.
 Anticipating potential problems and being able to address them quickly is one way The Eye Clinic of Florida helps patients have better outcomes.

 I can’t comment on how others prevent problems with Flomax.
 We hope you will feel reassured when choosing The Eye Clinic of Florida for cataract surgery.
-If you have any questions about the above techniques or any other eye conditions, please call us at anytime at (813) 779-3338.
+If you have any questions about the above techniques or any other eye conditions, please call us at any time at (813) 538-1500.
 You can also call this number to schedule an appointment.

-Same Day Surgery Center in Zephyrhills.
-Accredited and Licensed Medicare Provider of outpatient surgery.
+The Same Day Surgery Center in Zephyrhills is an accredited and licensed Medicare provider of outpatient surgery.
 Click to learn more about cataract surgery in Zephyrhills.